LCC-CIT/CS133JS-CourseMaterials/Labs/Lab03/CS133JS_Lab03_Part1_SelectionExercises.md

        - "A": 4.0
        - "A-": 3.67
        - Anything else: "Out of range"
-   - Execute the code using numbers that will give you each possible result.
+   - Execute the code using letter grades that will give you each possible result.

 3. Check file upload&mdash;a logical operation using OR (You won't really upload files, this is just code that would check the file type.)